gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 mathematics.
 Comparison is fundamental to loops as well as selection so the pupils must be already familiar with the idea from mathematics.

-In addition to this the pupils need to have covered Lessons 1-9 in this series.
+In addition to this, the pupils need to have covered Lessons 1-9 in this series.

 ### Computing Links